Nepalese democracy movement: Loktantra Andolan

 The Royal Nepalese Army has been accused of suppressing the demonstrations with an unproportional use of force leading to a high-level investigation into law enforcement brutality towards the 2006 protests.
 After the release of the Rayamajhi Commission the government implemented its recommendations and dismissed the chiefs of Nepal's police organisations.

-Following elections in 2008, the Communist Party of Nepal (Unified Marxist–Leninist) won 38% of the votes contrary to international predictions.
+Following elections in 2008, the Communist Party of Nepal (Maoist) won 29.28% of the votes contrary to international predictions.
 Furthermore, the election increased the representation of women and ethnic minorities.